godfrey-leung/Libraries-Info-Crawler/README.md

 # High-School-Info-Crawler
-This python script crawls the school data from website:
+This script is the legacy code in schools' project and it crawls the school data from website:

 https://www.privateschoolreview.com</br>
 https://www.publicschoolreview.com</br>

-## The number will determine which state data you want to gather.
+## Index Form
 ```
 Alabama - 0
 Alaska - 1